geedtd/unit-2/README.md

 Recipes allows you to browse recipes, even without being logged in.
 Add Recipe and Profile both require you to be logged in.

+Clicking on Profiles, and then your own icon will allow you to share some details about yourself.
+Ultimately the app would have a social aspect for anyone trying to share recipes and have a good time.

 *** Link To Project ***
 https://recipe-mania.herokuapp.com